-This full time hands-on training program includes both classroom and pharmacy training.
-Courses offered include Healthcare Professional Communication, Processing and Handling of Medications and Medication Orders, Procurement, Billing, Reimbursement, and Patient & Medication Safety.
+This full-time, hands-on training program includes both classroom and on-the-job training.
+Courses offered include Pharmacology, Processing and Handling of Medications and Medication Orders, Procurement, Billing, Reimbursement, Healthcare Professional Communication and Patient & Medication Safety.

 This opportunity could be a great fit if you are: